 What is a sister city relationship?

-A broad-based, officially approved, long-term partnership between two communities, approved by Sister Cities International (sistercities.org).
+A broad-based, officially approved, long-term connection between two communities, approved by Sister Cities International (sistercities.org).

 Becomes official with the signing of an agreement by officials of both cities, after approval by city councils of each community.